The Rt Rev’d Peter Ramsden (Chair and Trustee)

 Barrie Slatter is a retired parish priest and a Chartered Surveyor.
 His connection to PNG arose from Olive Robin being an old girl of St Felix School of which his wife, Susan, was Chaplain.
 On her retirement Susan suggested they visited St Felix School, Koinambe.
 On this visit they were asked if they could help with the building of a new church.
 In their five subsequent visits to PNG they have been involved with the construction of new churches at Koinambe, Kwima and Dega and are currently working on another four at stages varying from early planning to near completion

 William joined the Committee in 2015, rekindling an interest in PNG and PNGCP – his father served as a previous treasurer.
-While he has not (yet) visited PNG, William has helped with PNG visitors to London.
+While he has not (yet) visited PNG, William has supported with PNG visitors to the UK.